 Within two years, Carlyle hopes to be fueling the plant with abundant natural gas from Pennsylvania’s Marcellus Shale formation instead of imported oil, Marchick said.

 Sunoco rose 18 cents to $47.68 at 2:32 p.m. in New York.
 Carlyle, which began trading publicly on May 3, rose 1.9 percent to $22.85.

 Carlyle joins private-equity firms Blackstone Group LP and TPG Capital, which made refinery deals in the past two years to expand natural resources investments.
 Unlike public companies, which have to answer to shareholders every quarter, private- equity funds can make longer-term bets on a business or an industry because their capital is usually locked up for 10 years.

 Sunoco, based in Philadelphia, had said it would close the refinery this month unless it found a buyer.
 Sunoco shut another refinery in the state, Marcus Hook, after it got no bids for it.
-The company, which is being purchased by Energy Transfer Partners LP (ETP) for $5.3 billion, has sold or closed all its other refineries.
+The company, which is being purchased by Energy Transfer Partners LP (ETP:US) for $5.3 billion, has sold or closed all its other refineries.

 Keeping the Philadelphia refinery running will save 850 jobs and “secure the region’s fuel supply,” according to the statement.

 “If Sunoco’s Philadelphia refinery, which alone accounted for nearly a quarter of refinery capacity on the East Coast in 2011, were to shut down in July 2012, petroleum product markets in the Northeast could be significantly impacted,” the Energy Information Administration said in a February report.